tytydraco/yessleep/out/They_didnt_want_the_pizza.md

 I clocked into my shift, I prepared to deliver some pizzas in the dark.
 It was like any ordinary shift at this pizza joint.
 We were open till midnight.
 I had prepared myself some extra sleep so I had some leftover energy to deliver pizzas all night.
 I only worked here on the weekends and it also pays good for night shifts which is the only reason I work here so late.
-I sighed in dissapointed as the other employee hadn't shown up for the secondth time again.
+I sighed in dissapointment as the other employee hadn't shown up for the second time again.

 "I might need to ask my employer to fire them."
 I thought